wmeister/Wakaba-Docker/README.md

 # Wakaba-Docker
+## About
 Wakaba was created by Dag Ågren/WAHa.06x36.
-Description from the website (http://wakaba.c3.cx/s/web/wakaba_kareha):
+Description from the website:

 "Wakaba is an image board script very strictly modelled after the Futaba and Futallaby scripts.
 Wakaba borrows quite a bit of HTML code and translated text from Futallaby.